jrdorn/Alpha-City-Index/docs/README.md

 ## Introduction

-basis is a simple search engine for cryptocurrency.
+basis is a simple budget web app.

-I drew inspiration from Binance and Coinbase.
+I drew inspiration from Wally and Google Charts.

 ## Status